calefin/Course-Project-GCD/README.md

 ### Files in the repository

 * `CodeBook.md` describes the variables, the data, and any transformations or work that you performed to clean up the data;
 * `run_analysis.R` R code. describes the variables, the data, and any transformations or work that you performed to clean up the data.
-Can be run as long as the the appropriate packages and R were installed.
+Can be run as long as the the appropriate packages and R were installed;
+* `README.md` general informations about the repository content.